-Batumi International Airport is one of three airports operating in Georgia.
+Batumi International Airport (also known as Alexander Kartveli Batumi international Airport) is one of three airports operating in Georgia.
 The new Batumi airport terminal has been in operation since 26 May 2007.
 With a total area of 4,256 m2, it is capable of handling 600,000 passengers a year.
-In 2014 the airport was used by 213,439 passengers.
+In 2018 the airport was used by 598,891 passengers.